Herb Gorman: Career

 Originally signed by the Brooklyn Dodgers, he began his career as a first baseman and moved to the outfield in 1949.
-In Gorman's one MLB at bat, on April 19, 1952 at Wrigley Field, he pinch hit for Cardinals' pitcher Willard Schmidt and grounded out to second base against Cubs' starter Turk Lown.
+In Gorman's one MLB at bat, on April 19, 1952, at Wrigley Field, he pinch hit for Cardinals' pitcher Willard Schmidt and grounded out to second base against Cubs' starter Turk Lown.
 He spent the remainder of 1952 with the San Diego Padres of the top-level Pacific Coast League, batting .261 in 108 games.

 After returning to the Padres in 1953, he was playing left field on April 5 in a home game against the Hollywood Stars, his former PCL team.
 According to accounts of the game, he had hit two doubles but left the contest when he complained of chest pain during the sixth inning.
 He died en route to a local hospital from a massive heart attack.

 Lefty O'Doul, his manager in San Diego, commented that Gorman "never complained, never caused trouble – he just wanted to play.
 I wanted to see how some rookies would do, so that's why he was making his first start.
 But I quickly saw that Gorman should play.
 A quiet fellow who just minded his own business.
 It's a terrible loss for his family and our team."

 He was interred at Oak Hill Memorial Park in San Jose.

+In 2002, he was inducted into the San Francisco Hall of Fame.